-Grantham Scholar Dr Emanga Alobwede is now a Postdoctoral Research Associate at Imperial College London.
+Grantham Scholar Dr Emanga Alobwede is now the head of Environmental Science at BX, a climate tech start-up.
 At the Grantham Centre she researched the recovery of algal biomass and the restoration of soil.

 “Being a Grantham Scholar was a unique (PhD) experience.

 Not only was it unique in its interdisciplinary nature, but there was the additional element of fostering our communication and public engagement skills.
 This is an important skill that scientists need to possess as we carry out cutting edge research but at times fail to take that out of the laboratory and communicate this effectively to policymakers, practitioners, etc.